Programs and extra-curricular activities

 Students can opt to participate in a number of activities in addition to the mandatory curriculum.
 These are designed to support learning and development and include:

 - DreamBIG Children's Festival

 - Premier's Reading Challenge

 The ANZAC Spirit school prize is a competition that the opportunity for a small number of year 9-10 students with the chance to participate in a fully funded international study tour to commemorate ANZAC Day.
 Since 2008 the study tour has visited Belgium, France, Singapore, Korea and Gallipoli.

 More information, including previous winners and details on how to enter, are available at the Veterans SA site.

-The South Australian COME OUT festival is a festival of arts performances, exhibitions and workshops for children and young people that is held every two years.
+The South Australian DreamBIG Children's Festival is a festival of arts performances, exhibitions and workshops for children and young people that is held every two years.
 Children and young people participate in a wide range of quality international, national and state arts experiences.

 Premier's be active Challenge

 The Premier's be active Challenge encourages reception to year 9 students to do 60 minutes of physical activity, at least five days a week, for at least four weeks.
 Students who achieve this are rewarded with a medal.